stevenjgibbons/VIScERaL/Finland_dataset/README.md

 and generate the file "Finland_ak135_slovecs.txt" by running the script calculate_Finland_theoretical_slovecs.sh.

-The generated file should be identical to Finland_ak135_slovecs_expected.txt.
+The generated file should be (almost) identical to Finland_ak135_slovecs_expected.txt.